cocos2d-cpp/cocos2d-cpp/README.md

 cocos2d-cpp is targeted for Android, iOS, MacOS and Linux.
 Portability with Windows is being kept, but it might occasionally be broken.

-The main objectives for the re-write:
+The main objectives of cocos2d-cpp:

-1. Fix the memory model
+1. Clean memory model

     cocos2d::Ref intrusive pointer - a base of all classes - is to be removed and substituted with C++11-standard smart pointers - std::unique_ptr, std::shared_ptr, etc.